1zzowiebeha/PostreSQL/sqlnotes.md

 IN reduces redundant or chains.
 SELECT * FROM person WHERE country_of_birth IN ('UK','US','FR','DE','IR');

+But use Not Exists instead of Not in.

 # where between

 SELECT * FROM person
 WHERE date_joined
 BETWEEN DATE '2000-02-23' AND '2023-02-17';

+Don't use between.
+Use greater than/less than operators.

 # Like and iLike